 By Matt Desmond

-ADCM refers to a new approach to construction, the implementation of which is being pushed by the US Infrastructure Investment & Jobs Act; it includes a set of technologies used to help minimize project risks and provide transparency of project progress throughout the construction life cycle.
-The use of ADCM principles is designed to improve the interaction of people, machines, and material across all construction phases by placing digital tools in the hands of construction stakeholders to help:
+ADCM is a set of technologies used to help minimise project risks and provide transparency of project progress throughout the construction life cycle.
+It’s about placing digital technologies in the hands of construction stakeholders to help:

 - Enhance safety and quality.